| Wayne's

 precisely.
 But the mass of the American record-buying public isnt sophisticated

-do comprehend satire, they usually dont perceive it when its
+do comprehend satire, they often dont perceive it when its

 handled with any degree of subtlety.
 "Weird Al" Yankovic they get.
 "Opportunities,"